Mansukh Mandaviya: National politics

 At the young age of 38, Mansukh Mandaviya was elected as a Member of Parliament (MP) in Rajya Sabha from Gujarat.
 He was appointed the Secretary for State Unit, BJP Gujarat, in 2013 and General Secretary in 2014.
 Later, in 2014, he was appointed the Gujarat State Incharge of BJP's High-tech & Mega Membership Drive Campaign.

+Central Minister

 MoS Road Transport and Highways, Shipping and Chemicals and Fertilizers

-On July 5, 2016, Mansukh Mandaviya was sworn in as the Minister of State for Road Transport and Highways, Shipping and Chemicals and Fertilizers, in the Government of India.
+On 5 July 2016, Mansukh Mandaviya was sworn in as the Minister of State for Road Transport and Highways, Shipping and Chemicals and Fertilizers, in the Government of India.
 He was re-elected for a second term as an MP in Rajya Sabha in March 2018.

 In the Asian continent, he has visited China, Israel, Oman, Nepal, Dubai and Uzbekistan.
 He has also visited European countries including England, Germany and Hungary, along with South American countries such as Brazil and Argentina.
-The African continent has also been explored by Mr. Mandaviya, including countries of Kenya, Uganda, Tanzania, Rwanda, Algeria, Equatorial Guinea, Eswatini and Zambia.
-In an Oceania Region, he has visited New Zealand, Tonga, Fiji and Australia.
+The African continent has also been explored by Mr. Mandaviya, including the countries of Kenya, Uganda, Tanzania, Rwanda, Algeria, Equatorial Guinea, Eswatini and Zambia.
+In the Oceania Region, he has visited New Zealand, Tonga, Fiji and Australia.